accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 Indication by colour alone must be accompanied by another method for users who do not see or perceive colours or their associations well.

 The indication given by colour must be provided
-- by means of formatting for users with poor colour perception;
+- by means of formatting for users with limited colour perception;
 - and by descriptive (non-visible) information present on the element so that screen readers can render the information to users who cannot see.

 #### Indication conveyed by shape, size or location

 This may be, for example
 - the presence of a visual marker, to indicate the active screen in a navigation menu (indication given by position);
-- a foreground to indicate an active tab (indication given by the shape);
+- a highlight to indicate an active tab (indication given by the shape);
 - changing the font size in a tag cloud (indication given by the size);
 - or any other similar graphic effect.

-#### Input control (form)

-All the processes used to inform the user
-- mandatory fields,
-- expected type or format indications,
-- input errors in a form.

 #### Input unit